 This was my first published article, and fell out of my work on the homebrew 8008 system that is now in the Computer History Museum (that link includes four detailed photos).
-It’s basically a one-way simple UAR/T, though those devices were pricey back then… and the design induces the host micro to wait while a character is sent (an interrupt would be better, of course, but my primitive software wasn’t doing anything else at the time).
+It’s basically a one-way simple UAR/T, though those devices were pricey back then… and this design induces the host micro to wait while a character is sent (an interrupt would be better, of course, but my primitive software wasn’t doing anything else at the time).
 Of course, now one would eschew expensive external hardware and just use a port bit, but this was 1974 and static RAM locations were a scarce resource.

 Interfacing a Teletypewriter with an IC Microprocessor